 It was raining in the morning.
 So I stayed inside my car until the 1st bus was scheduled to run, which was around 6:30 am.
 At the time, I was a newbie at this, so I didn’t realize that the Japanese folks start lining up for the bus a couple of hours before they are scheduled to run.
 So when I bought my ticket and got to the bus stop around 6 am, there were already 100 or so people with their brightly colored hiking gear and backpacks waiting in line ahead of me.

 I think I got on the 3rd or 4th bus out, but it was really cramped and we had to leave our backpacks on our laps.
 The road to Hirogawara is really curvy.
-The windows on the bus were up because of the rain, and it was getting hot and humid, not to mention the lack of mouthwash used here.
+The windows on the bus were up because of the rain, and it was getting hot and humid.
 I got bus sick.
 Didn’t throw up, but came close.
 When I got off the bus around 7 am, I had to sit down and take in the fresh air for a few minutes.

-The Hirogawara information center is really busy in the morning.
+The Hirogawara information center (35.6970556, 138.2710468) is really busy in the morning.
 I didn’t hang around for too long because from the descriptions of Mt Kita this could be a challenging hike.
-I started off at around 7:30 am with rain gear due to light rain, but because of the humidity and the body heat worked up through hiking a steep incline, I took it off real fast and just wore fast-drying clothes (such as under armor) the rest of the way up.
+I started off at around 7:30 am with rain gear due to light rain, but because of the humidity and the body heat worked up quickly so I took it off after a short time and just wore fast-drying clothes (such as under armor) the rest of the way up.